josdem/hugo/content/techtalk/cplusplus/c++_library_io.md

-categories = ["c++", "cplusplus", "g++"] tags = ["josdem", "techtalks", "c++", "fstream", "ofstream", "ifstream"] title = "The IO Library: fstream"
+categories = ["c++", "cplusplus", "g++"] tags = ["josdem", "techtalks", "c++", "fstream", "ofstream", "ifstream"] title = "The IO Library: fstream" description = "C++ provides important classes to perform output and input of characters to/from files"
 +++

 C++ provides the following classes to perform output and input of characters to/from files: